Fractal

 Why is this important?

-Fractal Programming optimizes for “Locality Of Reference.”
+Fractal Computing optimizes for “Locality Of Reference.”
 For those not computer scientists, that means the data needed for the next CPU instruction is accessed locally and does not have to be fetched remotely (from an Oracle database).

 Getting rid of Oracle is the promised land for many CIOs, but the added benefit is creating supercomputer performance on existing hardware.